javafun/javafun.github.io/_posts/2019-07-02-episerver-headlessjs-getting-start-part-1-setup.md

 ```

 ## Configure required permissions
-Lastly, you'll need to ensure `contentapiread` role has been granted read permissions to all contents you want to expose through the content delivery API.
+Lastly, you'll need to ensure `contentapiread` role has been granted read permission to all contents you want to expose through the content delivery API.

 ![_config.yml]({{ site.baseurl }}/images/headlessjs-1/contentapiread_permission.jpg)